-Almost every company would agree that their business revolves around their customers.
-Each phone complaint, positive tweet, or question via chat provides an opportunity for companies to improve their products, identify sales opportunities, and enhance their service experience.
+Almost every company would agree that their business revolves around their customers' needs.
+Each phone complaint, positive comment on social media, or question via chat and other messaging platforms provide an opportunity for companies to improve their current and new products, identify sales opportunities, and enhance their service experience.

-We sat down with two avid-consumers to hear how they interact with brands who understand their voice.
+We sat down with two different customers from different focus groups to hear valuable insights on how they interact with brands who understand their voices.
 Meet Nikki and Rosalie:

 Nikki is originally from Southern California and a Senior Director at a multinational biotechnology company.
 She lives in Suburban Boston with her husband and two teenage daughters.